cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/04-pointers.md

 ## Pointers and Arrays

-- The value of the array name is the first element in the array. (essentially it's a pointer ig)
+- The following is a case of [Array Decay](../02-data-types/cpp-arrays-and-vectors.md#array-decay)

   ```cpp
   int arr[5]{ 100,200};